Buffalo Wild Wings Smashed Burgers

 Thank you to Buffalo Wild Wings for the invite and the staff at their Dolphin Mall location; everyone was great.

-Q&A with Culinary VP Jamie Carawan
+Q&A with Buffalo Wild Wings Culinary VP Jamie Carawan

 Buffalo Wild Wings' VP of Culinary Jamie Carawan

-Buffalo Wild Wings’ V.P. of Culinary Jamie Carawan
+Buffalo Wild Wings VP of Culinary Jamie Carawan

 AChef Jamie Carawan: I gotta admit.
 I’m obsessed with burgers.
 I have developed burgers for a while; I can’t lie.
 I have stayed up at night thinking about the perfect burger.
 The toppings, the bun, the grind, the patty.
 It all has to work in unison to deliver a burger experience.